yilmazchef/lightweight-screen-share/README.md

 ## Description

-For some reasons, I wanted to share my computer screen to other computers in the same local network (LAN or WLAN).
-I could not find an easy way to do it.
-All free and pricey screen sharing services need the computers in the same local network to connect to the Internet.
-They incur tremendous network traffic on my Internet connection.

-So, I created this small screen sharing tool in Python.
 All computers in the same local network only need local network connections for screen sharing.
 Now, I have zero Internet access concerns while I share my screen to all other computers in my network.

 In short, the computer to share screen runs this Python script that captures screenshots periodically and hosts screenshots as a streaming web service.
 Other computers then browse the screenshots with any web browser.